eezstreet/SWATEliteForce/README.md

  * In CO-OP, suspect skins were visible despite only SWAT skins being available for use.
 All skins are available for use now.
  * You could reload the same magazine back into the weapon, if it was the highest-containing, but not full magazine.
  * Spoken lines by TOC on the expansion missions would cut off if the player used the shout button
- * Lightsticks would drop at the world origin if the player is wearing heavy armor
  * Wedges did not appear on the player model.
  * If a suspect unlocked a door, it is still "known" as a locked door.
  * The enemy "CallForHelp" speech was rarely/if at all triggering.